Jonathan2251/lbd/source/otherinst.rst

   llc option -view-dag-combine1-dags graphic view

 :num:`Figure #otherinst-f1` is the stage of "Initial selection DAG".
-List the other view options and their corresponding DAG translation stages as follows,
+List the other view options and their corresponding stages of DAG translation as follows,

-.. note:: ``llc`` Graphviz options and corresponding DAG translation stage
+.. note:: ``llc`` Graphviz options and the corresponding stages of DAG translation

   -view-dag-combine1-dags: Initial selection DAG